pandas-dev/pandas/doc/source/basics.rst

 Accelerated operations
 ----------------------

-Pandas has support for accelerating certain types of binary numerical and boolean operations using the ``numexpr`` library (starting in 0.11.0) and the ``bottleneck`` libraries.
+pandas has support for accelerating certain types of binary numerical and boolean operations using the ``numexpr`` library (starting in 0.11.0) and the ``bottleneck`` libraries.

 These libraries are especially useful when dealing with large data sets, and provide large